loda-lang/loda-programs/programs/oeis/list6.md

 * [A339370](http://oeis.org/A339370) ([L15 program](339/A339370.asm)): a(n) = Sum_{k=1..floor(n/2)} (n-k) * floor((n-k)/k).
 * [A339423](http://oeis.org/A339423) ([L03 program](339/A339423.asm)): If n = p_1 * ... * p_m with primes p_i <= p_{i+1}, a(n) = Sum_{k<m} Product_{j <= k} p_j.
 * [A339448](http://oeis.org/A339448) ([L03 program](339/A339448.asm)): a(n) = (prime(n) - a(n-1)) mod 3; a(0)=0.
+* [A339451](http://oeis.org/A339451) ([L25 program](339/A339451.asm)): Gray-code-like sequence in which, at each step, the least significant bit that has never been toggled from the previous value, is toggled.
 * [A339464](http://oeis.org/A339464) ([L08 program](339/A339464.asm)): a(n) = (prime(n)-1) / gpf(prime(n)-1) where gpf(m) is the greatest prime factor of m, A006530.
 * [A339483](http://oeis.org/A339483) ([L07 program](339/A339483.asm)): Number of regular polygons that can be drawn with vertices on a centered hexagonal grid with side length n.
 * [A339488](http://oeis.org/A339488) ([L05 program](339/A339488.asm)): a(n) = H(n-1, n, n+1) where H(a, b, c) = (a + b + c)*(a + b - c)*(b + c - a)*(c + a - b) is Heron's polynomial.